wikipathways/pvjs/test/README.md

 # How To Set Up Environment for Development

-## A. Get a local copy of the code (if you've already done this, skip ahead to next step)
+## A. Get a local copy of the code

+  If you've already done this, skip ahead to next step.

   1. If you have write access to this repo